aochagavia/buy-me-a-beer/readme.md

     * Protect thse pages behind authorization with a policy that requires a special claim (that way you need more than just registering to access it)
 * Find and resolve remaining TODOs

-Could do:
+Could do (but won't, at the moment):

 * Start using `azure-nextgen` Pulumi resource provider instead of `azure` (needs https://github.com/pulumi/pulumi-azure-nextgen/issues/54 to be solved)
-* Figure out how to enable "managed identities for azure resources" so our app service can talk to the database without having credentials in the connection string
+* Figure out how to enable "managed identities for azure resources" so our app service can talk to the database without having credentials in the connection string (my initial attempt based on examples from the internet failed so right now we are storing the connection string in the key vault)